Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Discussion

 Current literature in this field can be largely characterised as model prototyping with homogeneous retrospective data.
-Studies rarely consider the reality of human-machine interaction, perhaps believing that these models are a drop-in replacement for pathologists.
-However, these models perform narrow tasks within the pathology pipeline and have no understanding of context beyond their limited training datasets.
+Researchers rarely consider the reality of human-machine interaction, perhaps believing that these models are a drop-in replacement for pathologists.
+However, these models perform narrow tasks within the pathology pipeline and do not take into consideration the clinical context beyond their limited training datasets and siloed tasks.
 We believe these models would be more beneficial (and more realistic to implement) as assistive tools for pathologists, providing secondary opinions or novel ancillary information.
 While current research is typically focused on assessing model accuracy without any pathologist input, different study designs could be employed to better assess the real-world utility of these models as assistive tools.
 For example, usability studies could investigate which models are most accessible and most informative to pathologists in practice, and prospective studies could quantify any benefits to diagnostic efficiency and patient outcomes, and investigate the robustness of models in practice.
 Understanding the effects of AI on the efficiency of diagnosis is particularly important given the limited supply of pathologists worldwide.
 As such, this type of research will significantly benefit clinical translation.